awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_SCHEMA.md

 owner to dwuser;
 ```

-The following example changes the quota to 300 MB and removes the quota\.
+The following example changes the quota to 300 GB and removes the quota\.

 ```
-alter schema us_sales QUOTA 300 MB;
+alter schema us_sales QUOTA 300 GB;
 alter schema us_sales QUOTA UNLIMITED;
 ```